CodesOfRishi/smartcd/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help me improve SmartCd
+about: Create a report to help improve SmartCd
 title: "[BUG]"
 labels: ''
 assignees: ''